madetech/blog/posts/alpine-stack-size.md

 What we discovered was that we needed to have stack sizes <500KB in order to reproduce the issue.

 This got us no closer to a fix, but did enable us to see the error locally and trace it to a recursive algorithm within RSpec.

+**What we knew now:**

+* The stack size was being restricted within our CI-environment.
+* This was not a configuration issue backed into the Docker image, and changing Ruby configuration did not work (which it should).
+* The configuration had an affect locally.

 ### Running with Alpine locally